ElectroFreak005/ElectroFreak005/README.md

 I'm Natarajan G, IT undergraduate at SSN institutions Chennai.
 I'm quite interested in tech stuff , web development , competitive coding.
 I always look forward to learning new cool stuff.😄

-- :seedling: Hobbies: Exploring new Tech, Watching movies and series.

-- :zap: In my free time, I work on some small projects to improve my dev skills.

 - :mailbox: How to reach me: tharun005005@gmail.com

 - 😄 Pronouns: He/Him